|University of Arkansas at Little Rock|

 In order to comply with FERPA and Title IX and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the hearing process is not open to the general public.
 Accordingly, documents prepared in anticipation of the hearings (including the complaint, the investigative report, the notices of hearing, and the prehearing submissions referenced above) and documents, testimony, or other information introduced at the hearings may not be disclosed outside of the hearing proceedings, except as may be required or authorized by law.

 Both the alleged victim and the respondent may be accompanied by one support person to assist them throughout the process.
 This support person can be anyone, including an attorney, provided they do not have an inherent or material conflict.
+It is the student’s or employee’s responsibility to request and obtain the services of a support person.
+The support person may not speak on behalf of the person being supported throughout the investigative proceeding.

 Unless the student has received a suspension of ten (10) or more days or expulsion, the support person may not actively participate in the investigation process or address the hearing panel, present evidence, make objections or statements, ask questions of any party or witness or otherwise participate in the hearing, beyond privately communicating with the party that he or she is supporting.
 If the student has received a suspension of ten (10) or more days or expulsion, the support person may fully participate during the appeal proceeding.

-The chair must be notified five (5) business days in advance of the hearing if a party will be accompanied by a support person.
 The chair may disallow the attendance of any support person if he or she is also a witness or if, in the discretion of the chair, such person’s presence would be disruptive or obstructive to the hearing or otherwise warrant removal.
 All support persons must agree to keep any and all information presented in the hearing confidential in order to attend.
 Absent accommodation for disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this policy.
 University officials may seek advice from the university’s Office of General Counsel on questions of law and procedure at any time during the process.

 Any party may request an extension of any deadline by providing the Title IX Coordinator or his or her respective deputies with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
+The Title IX Coordinator will review the request and respond to the requesting party whether the request has been approved or denied.
+The Title IX Coordinator may also approve a request but with a modified duration period.

 For purposes of calculating all time periods set forth in this complaint and grievance policy, a business day is defined to mean normal operating hours, Monday through Friday, excluding recognized national and state holidays and university closings.